HPCE/hpce-2014-cw1/README.md

 ### E3.1 - Parallelising the inner loop

-Create a new function `+render/apply_scalar_par_inner.m`, based on the original 'render.apply_scalar`.
+Create a new function `+render/apply_scalar_par_inner.m`, based on the original `render.apply_scalar`.
 Modify the function so that the inner loop over x, is now a `parfor` loop (it is exactly as easy as it sounds).